fsfw-dresden/homepage-2.0-content/2018/funding-foss-en.md

 - *It is unclear how to deal with projects that already have other funding resource sources (Mozilla, Linux kernel, ...)*
     - Users might decide by themselves on the basis of the above-mentioned reports.
 - *The central role of the FFI could, in the long term, lead to an unwanted dependence of certain projects on the FFI.*
     - Every FOSS-project, of course, can raise (additional) money on its own.
 Furthermore, people who think the FFI is too big (concentration of power) can fork it (thanks AGPL etc.).
-Last but not least, it should be clear that transparency and data frugality and central in the implementation of the FFI.
+Last but not least, it should be clear that transparency and data frugality are central in the implementation of the FFI.
 It's not about collecting data and using it for its own benefit, but offering a way to foster and promote FOSS projects.

 #### Potential positive effects